Actindo-AG/Documentation/POS/Overview/02_Features.md

 ## Digitize all retail processes

 **Digitize store branches**
-Digitizing your business doesn't stop at your online store: The *POS* module offers you the possibility to also integrate your offline stores as well as your pop-up stores into the platform and thus digitally support sales processes.
+Digitizing your business does not stop at your online store: The *POS* module offers you the possibility to also integrate your offline stores as well as your pop-up stores into the platform and thus digitally support sales processes.
 Manage your sales data and returns over the system, analyze product and customer data, track user histories of individual cash registers and employees, and close deals from anywhere through cloud-based technology.
 Your physical stores will benefit from the same powerful analytics as your digital sales channels.